 “The discussion about Progressive Insurance’s analytics capabilities was a wonderful learning opportunity for WIS and ITS students”, said Nadège Levallet, assistant professor of MIS and WIS’ co-advisor.
 “We were very fortunate to meet with Pawan, who shared details on how the organization leverages customer data to improve Progressive’s strategic positioning.”

 The trip concluded with a tour of Progressive’s corporate facilities, which provided insight into the culture of the company.

-“We organized a tour of the Progressive building, which showcases our Corporate Art collection, said OU graduate Suzy Steele, IT Systems Engineer Sr, and WIS’ host for the day.
+“We organized a tour of the Progressive building, which showcases our Corporate Art collection, said OHIO graduate Suzy Steele, IT Systems Engineer Sr, and WIS’ host for the day.
 “The collection houses over 7,500 different artworks displayed in our campuses with the objective of nurturing an inclusive, thought-provoking culture for our employees.”